truar/developer-blog/content/articles/welcome-to-my-blog.md

 * It brings you visibility and transparency regarding your software skills and experiments you do.
 It is easy for someone to make sure you know what you are talking about.
 * You can freely express yourself, whether by designing your blog, or in the style used to write.
 * You can talk about any subjects.
 You could even do an article that is not really technical, but that transcript your point of view about a subject.
 * You can grow at your own pace.
 Not everyone is a poet, not every one can write perfect articles the first time.
-Take the time to discover what styles you are more comfortable using, and build something greater upon it.
+Take the time to discover what styles you are more comfortable with, and build something greater upon it.

 ## What kind of articles to expect ?